 Edibles are an easy product for CBD companies to cut corners on.
 From food coloring for aesthetics to refined sugars for flavor, many people assume that gummies are unhealthy.
 Why bother using CBD gummies when they might do more harm than good?

-Luckily, our CBD Gummies are crafted with clean ingredients, including stevia, pectin and organic apple juice.
+Luckily, our CBD Gummies are crafted with organic ingredients and no artificial flavors.
 You can get the support of CBD in a tasty way without the harmful effects of all the junk that comes with typical gummy treats.

 Other CBD Products